 - Determine if your investment strategies include maximizing return, preserving capital and risk balancing.

 - Explore and take advantage of all available opportunities and conduct a tax planning review.

 - Have a plan in place to pay for your children’s college education by utilizing pre-tax dollars to pay their college fees.

 - Review and ensure appropriate estate planning documents are intact.

-With the right planning in place, any business owner can take care of their finance, their families, and their retirement.
-There is no shortcut to this except you put in the time and effort needed for you to achieve your goals and take total control of your financial life.
+With the right planning in place, a business owner can take care of their finance, their families, and their retirement.
+There is no shortcut to success except you put in the time and effort needed for you to achieve your goals.
+Take total control of your financial life!

 Some of these aspects will be easy to put in place.
 Others will be difficult or impossible.
-Take heart knowing that with help, you can get the Seven Steps to Financial Independence in place and be on the road to retirement.
+Take heart knowing that, with help, you can get these Seven Steps in place and be on the road to retirement.